Self-Care For People With Depression

 - Know it’s okay to temporarily or permanently quit something.
 That means not feeling guilt about calling your kickball team or book club and telling them you won’t be attending for the foreseeable future.
 It’s okay to ask someone else to watch your pet for a while.
 It’s okay to tell your neighbor you can’t watch their kids after school anymore.
 It’s also okay to call out of work or use medical leave to not come in for a more extended period.
 By quitting when you know it’s not something you can commit to, you’ll alleviate a lot of future guilt and stress.
 There’s a difference when you feel like you should be somewhere and you have to keep canceling than knowing you decided you didn’t have to be there and don’t have to worry about it again.
 It’s a huge sigh of relief and increase in mental space you can use for other things.

 - Try your best not to shut out the people you love and care about in your life.
 It can be really hard.
 Sometimes depression can fool us into thinking we don’t even love our significant other or family or pet while it’s really bad.
 I promise you do, the sick part of your brain is just screaming louder than the healthy part right now.
 Tell them you’re sick, and allow them to come see you if you’re comfortable with having company that day.
 Explain your boundaries (i.e. no physical touch, don’t make me talk about X, Y, and Z) and let them know up front you can’t promise anything.
 You might just want to have someone else in the house for comfort.
 But shutting them out of your life completely is a bad idea.
 It will only make both of you feel worse.
 And no one can help you if you’re pushing them away with all your might.
+It might even be beneficial to go to couples therapy during this period for you both to feel an extra pillar of support.
+Please see this link for further information: Couples Therapy.

 - The only things I don’t want you to quit are taking your medication, your basic human needs, and any medical help you need (not just mental, either).
 Don’t let a physical condition you have worsen because you don’t feel like you can drive to the doctor.
 Don’t stop going to therapy even if all you do is cry there and listen to what your therapist might have to say to you.
 Ask someone to drive you.
 There are always ways to get to the doctor.
 It’s really important for you.